UK Visa Application Process for Ukrainian Refugees

 If you applied for a Homes for Ukraine visa, it is possible to check with the local council whether or not they have received confirmation of your visa application.
 See Useful Contacts for details of how to find the local council of your sponsor; we have given some emails there.

-What happens if the sponsor changes their mind about hosting?
+What happens if the sponsor changes their mind?

 [The information below was confirmed with the Immigration Helpline on 21/02/22.
 We advise you to ring the helpline on 0808 164 8810 and to contact your local council to double check any information relating to your particular circumstances.]

-Once your visa is granted and you have received your Permission to Travel letter, your host can decide that they no longer want to host you.
+Once your visa is granted and you have received your Permission to Travel letter, your sponsor can decide that they no longer want to sponsor you.
 This does not mean they personally have actually cancelled your visa or your Permission to Travel letter, but you no longer have a sponsor and somewhere to stay on arrival.

 If they decide this before you have travelled to the UK, you are in a difficult position.
 You should contact the local council in this case to discuss the situation.
 See Useful Contacts for details of how to find your local council, by entering the postcode of your sponsor.
 You could travel anyway to the UK; Border Force may intercept you and liaise with the council so that they can help you (you would be classed as ‘homeless’).
 However, you may want to try and find a new sponsor yourself before you travel.
 In this case, we were told that you do not need to reapply for a visa; you can let the council know of the new host, and use your existing visa to travel.
 If you do apply for a new visa, the old one should just expire from the system.